Luconico/colored-average/README.md

        minColor: '#FF0000', // Minimum color (e.g., red)
        maxColor: '#00FF00', // Maximum color (e.g., green)
-       applyToBackground: true, // Apply to cell background color };
+       applyToBackground: true, // Apply to cell background color
+       columnOptions: [
+         {
+           index: 3, // Index of the column (0-based)
+           minValue: 0, // Minimum value for this column
+           maxValue: 100, // Maximum value for this column },
+         // Add more columnOptions as needed
+        ],
+     };
    }
    ```